dotado5/MOJ-Backend/API_DOCUMENTATION.md

 - **Attribution**: Publication date display and pastor relationship

 ### Key Features Added
-- **S3 Image Storage**: Professional cloud storage for article thumbnails
+- **S3 Image Storage**: Professional cloud storage for article and coordinator images
 - **Image Validation**: Type and size validation with proper error handling
-- **Automatic Cleanup**: Old images deleted when articles updated/removed
+- **Automatic Cleanup**: Old images deleted when articles/coordinators updated/removed
 - **CDN Support**: CloudFront integration for faster global delivery
-- **Dynamic Content**: Pastor corner posts can be created and managed
+- **Dynamic Content**: Pastor corner posts and featured coordinators can be created and managed
 - **Pastor Association**: Each post is tied to a specific pastor
 - **Publication Control**: Posts can be published/unpublished
 - **Homepage Integration**: Latest post automatically appears
+- **Coordinators Page Integration**: Featured coordinator and all coordinators display properly
-- **Fallback Support**: Graceful handling when no posts exist
+- **Fallback Support**: Graceful handling when no posts/coordinators exist
+- **Featured System**: One coordinator can be featured at a time with automatic management

 ## Future Enhancements